 The photos lure you in.
 Proper Cloth’s multiple fabric close-ups, like the one below, along with images of how the finished shirt would look provides valuable context for their products.
 Their photos help potential customers understand what they are getting and remove some of the doubt that often accompanies purchasing clothes online.

-Seph says he’s “constantly baffled that his competitors don’t have better pictures.”
+Seph told me that he’s “constantly baffled that his competitors don’t have better pictures.”
 Proper Cloth isn’t doing anything magical, he observes.
 “We’re paying attention and putting work into it, but if your focus is on having a great online experience, your pictures ought to be perfect.
 It blows my mind when these other guys have a single shot of the product and you can’t tell what it is.”
 (Editor’s note: Agreed.)

 The company has amassed a number of glowing reviews from the likes of Broke and Bespoke, Style Girlfriend and Tall, Not Big, and mentions from Sean Hotchkiss in GQ, Esquire, Inc. and David Colman in the New York Times.